jpmarques2000/Restaurante-API/README.md

 The application was made using .net 7 with sql server.

 ## How to Run:
-In order to run the project you will need to have Visual Studio installed With the Project open, select the RestauranteAPI solution and do the following:
+In order to run the project you will need to have Visual Studio installed.

+With the project open, select the RestauranteAPI solution and do the following:
 * Clean Solution
 * Build Solution
 * Restore NuGetPackages